The Science

 Understanding pH-balanced local anesthetics

-Numerous studies, published in peer-reviewed journals, have concluded that pH-balanced lidocaine with epinephrine demonstrated a significant improvement in injection comfort, speed of onset, and reliability of anesthesia.
+Numerous studies, published in peer-reviewed journals, have concluded that pH-balanced (also referred to as “buffered” and “alkalinized”) results in a significant improvement in injection comfort, speed of onset, and reliability of anesthesia vs. un-buffered anesthetic.

 The Science of Saving Time